officialzubairansari/rohingya-civilization/README.md

 ## ✅ Accepted Formats

-### Q&A Style
+Q&A Style
 ---
 Q: Who are the Rohingya?
 A: The Rohingya are a Muslim ethnic minority from Rakhine State, Myanmar, with a distinct culture and language.

 ---

-### Timeline Style
+Timeline Style
 ---
 1948: Burma gains independence; Rohingya recognition issues begin.
 2017: Mass displacement of Rohingya due to military operations.

 ---

-### Encyclopedia Style
+Encyclopedia Style
 ---
 Rohingya Language:

-Belongs to the Indo-Aryan family
+-Belongs to the Indo-Aryan family

-Influenced by Arabic, Urdu, and Bengali
+-Influenced by Arabic, Urdu, and Bengali

-Preserved through oral traditions, poetry, and folk songs
+-Preserved through oral traditions, poetry, and folk songs

 ---